Wayne Lester Norton

 Overall, Norton had hit .242 with 107 home runs, 445 runs and 442 RBI in 1,206 minor league games, with 107 outfield assists.

 Since his playing days, Norton worked at the Jewish Community Centre in Vancouver, BC.
 He then worked with Team Canada as a coach, manager and executive, creating the junior national team.
-He managed Canada in the 1975 Pan American Games.
+He managed Canada in the 1975 Pan American Games and 1975 Intercontinental Cup (4 people were listed as coach, none as manager; presumably he was manager as he guided them in the Pan Am Games).
 He wrote the first Team Canada manuals for coaches.
 In 1986, he helped found the National Baseball Institute which produced Matt Stairs, Aaron Guiel, Corey Koskie, Denis Boucher and Rob Butler among others before folding in 2000.

-He has also worked as a scout for decades.
+He also worked as a scout for decades.
 Starting out as a part-timer with the Montreal Expos, he later spent three years on the Baltimore Orioles staff.
 Since 2000, he has been with the Seattle Mariners, signing first-round draft pick Phillippe Aumont, as well as big leaguers Bobby Madritsch, George Sherrill, Mike Saunders, Alex Liddi, and Greg Halman.
-Among the minor leaguers he signed were Tyson Gillies, Daniel Thieben, Tom De Blok, Jeroen de Haas, Tyler O'Neill, Scott Ronnenbergh, Dylan Unsworth and Kalian Sams.
-He has been the Mariners' scouting coordinator for Canada and Europe.
+Among the minor leaguers he signed were Tyson Gillies, Daniel Thieben, Tom De Blok, Jeroen de Haas, Gareth Morgan, Tyler O'Neill, Scott Ronnenbergh, Dylan Unsworth and Kalian Sams.
+He was the Mariners' scouting coordinator for Canada and Europe.

 Norton was inducted in the Canadian Baseball Hall of Fame as part of its 2016 class.
 He was diagnosed with amyotrophic lateral sclerosis (Lou Gehrig's disease) in 2015 and died from this early in 2018.